-- Being aware of environmental and natural hazards that can occur: Minimize your risk or be prepared in case of crime or environmental hazards such as natural disasters, fire, carbon monoxide, or mold.
-Chapter 18 discusses what you need to know. - Buying the necessary insurance: You can't avoid buying insurance, so I make sure you know enough to be dangerous when your insurance agent says you need coverage for snowstorms at your duplex in Phoenix.
-Chapter 19 covers the types of insurance you need to consider. - ✓ Paying your taxes: Taxes aren't likely to be your favorite subject, but they're important.
-Property taxes are a reality of life almost everywhere; Chapter 19 makes sure you know how they're calculated and what you can do to minimize your tax payments by appealing your property's assessed value when market conditions decline. - Keeping detailed records: You're going to be so successful as a rental owner and manager that I need to make sure you have good recordkeeping and financial reporting so you can keep track of all the money you make.
-Chapter 20 reveals some simple ways to handle filing and features my analysis of several of the most popular accounting software packages offered for property management. - ✓ Increasing your cash flow: Sometimes recouping all the costs for your rental property isn't easy, so you may need to find ways to get more cash in your hands.
-A wide assortment of options is waiting for you, including government-subsidized housing programs, special niche housing markets, and different lease options.
-Chapter 21 focuses on these ways to increase your cash flow from some of the traditional sources of non-rent revenue you may not have considered before.
+- ✓ Being aware of environmental hazards that can occur: Minimize your risk and be prepared for natural or environmental hazards such as storms, fire, carbon monoxide gas, or mold.
+See Chapter 18 for details. - ▶ Buying the necessary insurance: You can't avoid buying insurance, so I make sure you know enough to be dangerous when your insurance agent says you need coverage for snowstorms at your duplex in Phoenix.
+Chapter 19 covers the types of insurance you need to consider. - ✓ Increasing your cash flow: Sometimes, recouping all the costs for your property isn't easy, so you may need to find ways to get more cash in your hands.
+As you discover in Chapter 21, a wide assortment of options awaits, including government-subsidized housing programs, special niche housing markets, and different lease options. - ✓ Keeping detailed records: You're going to be so successful as a rental owner and manager that I need to make sure you have good record-keeping and financial reporting so you can keep track of all the money you make.
+Chapter 20 reveals some simple ways to handle filing. - ✓ Paying your taxes: Property taxes are a reality of life almost everywhere.
+Chapter 19 makes sure you know how they're calculated and what you can do to minimize your tax payments by appealing your property's assessed value when market conditions decline.